Emory Jones: Florida

 Jones played in four games before redshirting his true freshman season, completing 12 of 16 pass attempts for 125 yards and two touchdowns.
 As a redshirt freshman, he completed 25 of 38 pass attempts for 267 yards and three touchdowns and also rushed 42 times for 256 yards and four touchdowns.
 He continued to be used in package plays while also serving as the backup to starter Kyle Trask.

 Jones was the Gators' starting quarterback to start their 2021 season.
 On March 18, 2022, Jones confirmed to his coaches that he would be entering the transfer portal.

 Arizona State

 On May 5, 2022, Jones transferred to Arizona State.
+He was the Sun Devils' starting quarterback for the first seven games of the 2022 season before being replaced by Trenton Bourguet.

+Cincinnati

 On December 12, 2022, Jones entered the transfer portal again.

-Cincinnati

-On December 21, 2022, Jones committed to Cincinnati under new Head Coach Scott Satterfield.
+Nine days later he committed to Cincinnati under new Head Coach Scott Satterfield.

+Jones threw five touchdown passes in his first appearance for the Bearcats, leading Cincinnati to a victory over Eastern Kentucky.
+He started twelve games during the 2023 season, throwing for 2,219 yards and 18 touchdowns.